keobox/turic/lesson12/topics.md

   * Missing `free_tree` function: a recursive approach can be used also in this case.
   * This can be done with a "Postorder" tree walk.
   * For completeness in the "Preorder" tree walk, the root node gets visited first, followed by left and right subtrees.
+* Final thoughts: Antirez said he's not using a tree like this since 30 years ago he used more radix tree and skiplists.